 Virginia nights offer a different symphony.
 Crickets mostly, but also the occasional titter of peepers or the croak of a frog.
 Leaves rustle and the occasional car snakes down our street.
 The world and its worries feel distant, and it’s pretty perfect.
 Especially now that the chilly nights have set in.
 I’ve been sleeping like a cadaver; the kind of sleep where you don’t move once all night and then your neck hurts for days but you don’t care because you’ve just banked the best eight hours of sleep you’ve had in months.

 So, here it is.
-A simple, flavorful family dinner with beautifully tender baked chicken, concentrated tomato, lots of hardneck garlic, and a few kale ribbons for good measure.
-Serve it all atop a bowl of buttery grits, and then ladle on the rich tomato pan sauce with abandon.
+A simple, flavorful family dinner with beautifully tender cast iron skillet baked chicken, concentrated tomato, lots of hardneck garlic, and kale ribbons for good measure.
+Serve atop a bowl of buttery grits, and then ladle on the rich tomato pan sauce with abandon.

 Looking for more delicious chicken dinner recipes?
 Check out this classic chicken piccata, these easy chipotle chicken tacos, or these sesame-crusted chicken tenders with greens and orange-ginger dressing.
 Or, browse all chicken recipes here.